Inflation from entropy: Entropy of the early Universe

-\textit{\textbf{Entropy of the early Universe}}-- The action of entropic quantum gravity lends itself to an information theory interpretation similar to Boltzmann entropy.
+The action for gravity from entropy lends itself to an information theory interpretation similar to Boltzmann entropy.
 The Lagrangian for the theory

 where $W(r)$ ``counts" (In general, $W(r)$ defined here is real and not necessarily an integer), the number of degrees of freedom of geometry \cite{Bianconi:2024hts}.
 For a system containing $n$ macroscopic subsystems, the Boltzmann entropy is $S=\sum_{i=1}^n \log(W_{i}) $ where $W_i$ is the number of microscopic configurations of the subsystem.
-In a similar vein, for entropic quantum gravity, we have
+In a similar vein, for gravity from entropy, we have

 Thus, the quantum relative entropy counts the number of degrees of freedom of the metric.
 For the FLRW Universe, entropy is determined by the scale factor $a(t)$, and spatial volume $V$.

 For solutions within the slow roll approximation discussed in the previous sections